Jonathan-de-Villiers/marilu-rehab-platform/MOBILE_APP_QUOTE.md

 **Contact Information:**
 QuantumX Software
-Email: [your-email]
+Email: jonnydevill606@gmail.com
-Phone: [your-phone]
+Phone: 061 529 7697

 ---

 **Quote Prepared By:** QuantumX Software
-**Date:** November 4, 2025
+**Date:** November 13, 2025
-**Valid Until:** January 3, 2026
+**Valid Until:** January 13, 2026
 **Quote Reference:** MARILU-MOBILE-001

 ---

 *This quote is subject to change based on scope modifications or additional requirements discovered during the discovery phase.
 Any changes will be documented and approved before proceeding.
-All pricing is in South African Rand (R) at an effective rate of R350/hour for development time.*
+All pricing is in South African Rand (R) at an effective rate of ~R350/hour for development time.*